 · Structure and function of a putative specialized secretion system required for spore development

 General Microbiology (Subject Coordinator for the Summer - Block Mode)

-Hajduk, I, Mann, R, Rodrigues, CDA & Harry, EJ 2019, 'The ParB homologs, Spo0J and Noc, together prevent premature midcell Z ring assembly when the early stages of replication are blocked in Bacillus subtilis', MOLECULAR MICROBIOLOGY, vol. 112, no. 3, pp. 766-784.View/Download from: Publisher's site
+Hajduk, IV, Mann, R, Rodrigues, CDA & Harry, EJ 2019, 'The ParB homologs, Spo0J and Noc, together prevent premature midcell Z ring assembly when the early stages of replication are blocked in Bacillus subtilis.', Molecular microbiology, vol. 112, no. 3, pp. 766-784.View/Download from: UTS OPUS or Publisher's site

 Morlot, C & Rodrigues, CDA 2018, 'The New Kid on the Block: A Specialized Secretion System during Bacterial Sporulation', TRENDS IN MICROBIOLOGY, vol. 26, no. 8, pp. 663-676.View/Download from: UTS OPUS or Publisher's site